 I’m excited because I’ve probably used four or five different project management tools.
 They are all helpful for me, works the way my head does.
 It’s so much easier to manage multiple projects and big projects, and some that have timeframes and some of the ongoing things that every month we’re doing a different set of tasks for.

 Let’s talk about that.
 You’ve used a couple of different project management tools.
 What kind of tools have you used so that people can understand?
 What are some of the other tools out there?

 We’ve used Asana.
 I think it’s called Monday but they’re using a different name now.
 I like Zoho better.
 We used Trello, which is great at least for me for simple things.
 My team and I, our planning is far too complex for it to manage effectively.
 We used Freedcamp for a while.
 I’m pretty sure there’s something else out there.
-We’ve played around and looked at a lot of different tools when we finally moved to Zoho Projects.
+We’ve played around and looked at a lot of different tools when we finally moved to Zoho Project management.
 It was through that trial and error too, “This one’s great but it doesn’t do X, Y, and Z. This one’s great, but it doesn’t work for my head.”

 What were the top things that you were looking for when you were going through and trialing?
 Granted to those out there, you might be looking for something different.
 I don’t want to say you have to do it this way, but I find it fun to pick apart other people’s brains to see what’s important to you.